 Ginny spends a lot of time in Arlington, VA with her family.
 Finding fun spots to visit is a blast!

 This article will cover some of the most popular and exciting places to take children for an enjoyable afternoon.
-Some of these ideas are great for a warm spring day and others will help you plan on how to escape the humid summers with the kiddos.
-Spend an hour at the skate rink or make a day of it by visiting one of the parks, hike the trails or explore the booths at the farmer's market.
+Some of these ideas are great for a warm spring day and others will help you plan how to escape the humid summers with the kiddos.
+Spend an hour at the skating rink or make a day of it by visiting one of the parks, hiking the trails or exploring the booths at the farmer's market.
 The options are endless and new adventures can be had throughout the year!

 I hope you find this informative and drop me a note at the bottom of the page with your experiences with kids in Arlington!